 Cholula is located next to the larger city of Puebla, but it offers a far better value for vacationers looking for fun on a budget.
 Enjoy a hopping nightlife scene and all sorts of attractions, including the pre-Hispanic Tepanapa Pyramid, the widest pyramid ever built.
 Visitors can climb to the top and even travel through tunnels underneath.
 A stay here also makes a great base for visiting the fascinating nearby villages of Tonantzintla and Acatepec.

 Pátzcuaro is a small colonial town that offers a fabulous slice of “real” Mexico, with plenty of high-value rooms to be found at under $100 a night.
 Situated on the edge of Lake Patzcuaro at over 7,000 feet above sea level, it’s filled with terracotta-tiled roofs, red-and-white adobe walls and narrow cobbled streets.
 Unlike the nearby Spanish-founded settlement of Morelia, it was established in the early 14th-century as part of the Tarascan empire, two centuries before the conquistadors arrived.
 The vast lake it sits along is home to five islands, including Isla Janitzio which can be reached via a short boat trip.
 It serves as the spiritual and cultural center for the indigenous Purepecha people.

-Playa del Carmen is one of the more touristy places to visit as it’s relatively close to Cancun International Airport, but it makes a great destination for those who want to enjoy a beach resort area without high prices.
-Look forward to endless palm trees, coral reefs, nightclubs and restaurants, as well as enjoy activities like swimming, snorkeling and diving.
+Playa del Carmen is one of the more touristy places to visit with all-inclusive resorts, but it also makes a great destination for those who want to enjoy a beach resort area without high prices.
+Look forward to endless palm trees, coral reefs, nightclubs, and restaurants, as well as enjoy activities like swimming, snorkeling, and diving.
 Surprisingly, there are lots of three-star hotels near those powdery white sands that can be had for under $100 per night – some as low as $40 a night.